Strand PHIL.II Philanthropy and Civil Society

 Benchmark HS.3 Describe and compare stewardship in a variety of cultural traditions.

-- analyze how mankind’s role as Caretaker of the land is an act of philanthropy.
+- describe how caretaking is an act of philanthropy.

 - "How the Selfish Goannas Lost Their Wives."
 Smith, Dr. W. Ramsay (edited by).
 Myths and Legends of the Australian Aboriginals.
 London: George G. Harrap and Co.
 Ltd., ©1930.
 Pp. 84-91.
 Used with the permission of Chambers Harrap Publishers Ltd. http://www.chambersharrap.co.uk/